svtk/AtomicKotlinCourse/Object-Oriented Programming/Secondary Constructors/Exercise 1/task.md

 the class `Flower1` that takes no arguments and initializes `type` to `Daisy`.
 Add a default value `Daisy` to the constructor argument of the `Flower2` class.

-Uncomment the code in `main()` to make sure you can now create both classes without constructor arguments.
+The code in `main()` tests that you can now create both classes without constructor arguments.